PrivacyVandaag/PrivacyVandaag/README.md

 ## Summary
 Privacy Vandaag is a light, modern, totally free (no ads) and opensource project which keeps you informed about developments on the privacy front in The Netherlands.
-The app follows actively six privacy organisations and notifies the user when new articles are published by those organisations.
+The app follows actively seven sources, mainly privacy organisations, and notifies the user when new articles are published by those organisations.
 The articles are fetched and displayed in a mobile-optimized way.
 The project is based on the SpaRSS and Flym RSS reader.